telstra/MessagingAPI-SDK-node/README.md

 <https://dev.telstra.com/content/messaging-api#operation/retrieveSmsReplies>.

 The function `message.getNextUnreadReply` can be used to retrieve the next unread reply for your phone number subscription.

 It takes no arguments.
-It returns an object with the following properties:

--   `destinationAddress`: Where the message is delivered to.
--   `senderAddress`: Who the message is from.
--   `status`: Whether the delivery has been completed.
--   `message`: The body of the message.
--   `messageId`: Unique identifier for the message.
--   `sentTimestamp`: When the message was sent.

 For example: